Investigation of Dietary Nitrate Optimisation by hyperuricaemia stratification in Heart Failure.

 Our aim is to test a commercially available beetroot juice, that is rich in this dietary nitrate, to identify positive benefits in patients with heart failure.
 Half of the patients recruited will receive a placebo-juice, that looks and tastes the same, but the nitrate has been removed by the same process that is used to remove nitrate from our drinking water in the UK.

-In total there will be six visits for the study over a period of 12 weeks.
+In total there will be four visits for the study over a period of 12 weeks and 6 monthly follow-ups for 3 years.
 Following completion of the study the patient returns to the normal care of their heart failure team.
 The patient is contacted by telephone at 6 and 12 months after completion of the study to re-explore their heart failure symptoms and discuss relevant aspects of their medical care over that period of time.

 92 patients recruited over 2 years.